wgxcodersdc/algorithms-community/algorithms_study_resources.md

 # Resources to learn Algorithms and Problem Solving using Data Structures and Algorithms

  If you would like to learn more about algorithms or practice them, then read on.
-Also, if you are brand-new at programming, please check out our [beginner's guide](first_timers_guide.md).

 ## Resources